-3.50 York suggests at Page 121 (Paragraph 29) that '...Heathrow, Gatwick and Luton will be essentially full again...' (although no mention is made of either Stansted or Southend).
+3.51 York suggests at Page 121 (Paragraph 29) that '...
+Heathrow, Gatwick and Luton will be essentially full again...' (although no mention is made of either Stansted or Southend).
 While made in relation to an increase in LCY's share of the London market, the point is also pertinent to the policy of 'Making Best Use of Existing Runway Capacity'.

-3.51 Examination of the Capacity:Demand balance in the London area suggests that there could be sufficient airport capacity available.
+3.52 Examination of the Capacity:Demand balance in the London area suggests that there should be sufficient airport capacity available.
 Although government policy, a third runway at Heathrow is highly unlikely by 2030, although the airport's passenger handing capacity will continue to grow as a result of an increase in passengers per ATM.
-Similarly, an increase in capacity at Gatwick is likely from the same source, while there are also stated intentions by the airport's owners to convert an existing taxiway into a dependent parallel runway.
+Similarly, an increase in capacity at Gatwick is likely for the same reason, while there are also stated intentions by the airport's owners to convert an existing taxiway into a dependent parallel runway.
 London Luton Airport is proposing to expand its capacity from 18 mppa to 32 mppa, while Stansted Airport was granted permission to expand to 43 mppa following a Public Inquiry in 2021.
 Southend showed in 2019 its ability to handle at least 2 mppa.
-Table 3.8 compares these capacities with London Area Demand, assuming that 60% of total UK demand is handled through these airports.
+Table 3.8 compares these capacities with London Area Demand, assuming that 60% of total UK demand is handled through these airports, and using the DfT's most recent March 2023 forecasts.